Serving Montana Agriculture and growing prosperity under the Big Sky

 Man on horseback

-Through three funded efforts, the Department plans to help producers continue to be leaders in climate mitigation solutions and remain stewards of Montana’s lands.
+Through this program Montana Department of Agriculture plans to help producers continue to be leaders in innovation and stewards of Montana’s lands.

 Incentivize Innovation in the Cattle and Beef Industry